Czech Republic - Timeline

 2013 June - Prime Minister Necas resigns amid a bribery and spying scandal.

-Jiri Rusnok is appointed prime minister and tasked with forming a caretaker government.
+President Zeman appoints an ally, Jiri Rusnok, as prime minister and tasks him with forming a caretaker government.

 2013 July - New "government of experts" is sworn in.

 2013 August - New government headed by Jiri Rusnok loses a confidence vote in parliament.
 MPs vote to dissolve parliament, paving the way for early elections.

 2013 October - Parliamentary elections.
 Social Democrats win the most votes but not enough to govern alone.

 2013 December - Social Democrats reach coalition deal with anti-corruption ANO movement and centre-right Christian Democrats.